 - DO participants are eligible for mileage only.
 DO participants are not counted as starters in a ride.
 Participating as DO does not count as a ride for horse or rider (for annual awards). - c.
 Only the first 16 rides in Open Division or 12 rides in Competitive Pleasure Division officially started (See Section 5A2) in a ride year will count toward national awards.
 Type AA ride counts as 11⁄2 rides; Type A ride counts as 1 ride; Type B ride counts as 1⁄2 ride.
 The horse and rider team shall be considered officially started when timed out on the first day of the ride. - d.
 A horse/rider does not have to officially start 16 Open Division or 12 Competitive Pleasure Division rides in order to qualify. - e.
-Ride year will end the second Sunday in November. - Horses receiving annual awards must be ridden by a member during the ride year of NATRC. - g.
-Riders receiving annual awards must be members during the ride year of NATRC. - h.
-A non-member joining NATRC at any time during the ride year in which he has competed in a ride will start to accumulate points from the first ride ridden in that year.
-(For exceptions see Section 9 B2a(3), B2c(5), B2e(5), B2g(5)). - i.
-Points are based on the table in Section 9 C. - In order to qualify for annual awards, the competing horse or rider must have completed at least three rides of any ride type in their designated region (See Section 10 for Region 1A requirements).
+Ride year ends the last Sunday in November. - f.
+Horses receiving annual awards must be ridden by riders who have a current competing membership at the end of the ride year. - g.
+Riders receiving annual awards must have a current competing membership at the end of the ride year. - h.
+A non-member or a non-competing member joining NATRC as a competing member at any time during the ride year in which s/he has competed in a ride will start to accumulate points from the first ride ridden in that year.
+(For exceptions see Section 9 B2a(3), B2c(5), B2e(5), B2g(5). - i.
+Points are based on the table in Section 9 C. - j.
+In order to qualify for annual national awards, the competing horse or rider must have completed at least three rides of any ride type in their designated region(s).
+See Section 10 for Region 1A requirements.
+In order to qualify for annual regional awards, the competing horse or rider must be a member of that region and have completed at least three rides of any ride type in that region.

-National Awards
+2. National Awards